 How long does it usually take for kids to adjust to kindergarten?

 Every child is unique, so how long it takes for them to get used to this big transition very much depends on who your child is.
 "The amount of time it takes for kids to adjust to kindergarten varies depending on their personality, but most kids will start to adjust within the first few days and should be feeling pretty confident in their routines within a few weeks," Sarah Miller, a former teacher with a degree in education and experience teaching kindergarteners, and blogger at Homeschooling4Him, tells POPSUGAR.

-Some kids will be starting kindergarten remotely this school year, which is sure to affect how long their transition is going to take as well.
+Some kids will be starting kindergarten remotely or rotating between in-person and virtual learning this school year, which is sure to affect how long their transition is going to take as well.
 "In remote learning, it is likely that students are going to take far longer to adjust as routines, activities, and assignments will be more disconnected from the usual tactile engagement of being in the classroom," Meredith Essalat, principal of a K-8 school in San Francisco and author of The Overly Honest Teacher, tells POPSUGAR.
 "For in-person learning, the adjustment can be right away for students who have already acclimated to the more traditional classroom environment in pre-K, and a bit longer for students who come from less structured learning environments."